ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 {{site.data.keyword.attribute-definition-list}}

-# Enabling Apache Kafka quotas
+# Setting Kafka quotas
 {: #enabling_kafka_quotas}

+Kafka quotas enforce limits on produce and fetch requests to control the broker resources used by clients.
+Using quotas, administrators can throttle client access to the brokers by imposing network bandwidth or data limits, or both.

-## Introduction to Apache Kafka quotas
+## About Kafka quotas
 {: intro_kafka_quotas}

 It is possible for a consumer to consume extremely fast and thus to monopolize broker resources and cause network saturation.
-It is also possible for a producer to push extremely large amounts of data causing memory pressure and large IO on broker instances.
+It is also possible for a producer to push significantly large amounts of data, thus causing memory pressure and large IO on broker instances.

 Kafka brokers support quotas that enforce rate limits to prevent clients saturating the network or monopolizing broker resources.
 For more information, see the
 [Apache Kafka documentation](https://kafka.apache.org/documentation/#design_quotas).

 Kafka quotas can be configured to limit network bandwidth usage, Kafka measures this throughput in bytes per second.
-If throughput over a ~30 second window is found to exceed a configured quota, Kafka calculates a sufficient delay to bring throughput within the quota limit.
+If throughput over a 30 second window is found to exceed a configured quota, Kafka calculates a sufficient delay to bring throughput within the quota limit.

 Kafka brokers then send the delay information to clients as part of protocol responses.
-A cooperative client should wait for this delay before making new requests; a uncooperative client may not respect the throttling request, but in such a case, the broker will not read that client's requests until the throttling delay has elapsed (which may cause timeouts on the uncooperative client).
+A cooperative client waits for this delay before making new requests; an uncooperative client may not respect the throttling request, but in such a case, the broker does not read that client's requests until the throttling delay has elapsed (which may cause timeouts on the uncooperative client).

-Note the following information on quotas:
+The following information applies for quotas:

 - Separate quotas may be defined for producers and consumers.
 - By default, client quotas are unlimited.
 - Quotas are applied per broker, rather than per cluster.
 - A quota is applied to all clients that share a single user identity.
-- A quota can be applied to the 'default' user, i.e. will apply to any user for which no user-specific quota has been set.
+- A quota can be applied to the 'default' user, so it applies to any user for whom no user-specific quota was set.

 ## Client metrics
 {: client_metrics}